Climatechaos and the hard right is a cycle of collapse

 • Fear of Uncertainty: The collapse of the system brings with it the fear of uncertainty.
 People, even those disillusioned with the status quo, fear what might come next when the system fails.
 This fear manifests as apathy, #blocking or retreat into isolation, the scale of the problems seems overwhelming.

 • Perpetuation by the few greedy, nasty people who “benefit”.
-The #deathcult worship still works—though only for a small, powerful few who benefit from this deteriorating status quo.
-As long as they control much of the media, politics, and economy, the narrative of the center and the system’s viability will continue to be pushed.
+The #deathcult worship still works – though only for a small, powerful few who benefit from this deteriorating status quo.
+As long as this #nastyfew control much of the media, politics, and economy, the narrative of the centre and the system’s viability will continue to be pushed.
 This gatekeeping prevents #KISS acknowledgment of systemic failure.

 What Happens Next?

-• Collapse of “Legitimacy”: We are already witnessing a growing collapse of the respect for the priests of the #deathcult and their propping up of “legitimacy” in institutions across the globe, from governments to corporations.
+• Collapse of “Legitimacy”: We are already witnessing a growing collapse of the respect for the priesthood of the #deathcult and their continuing propping up of “legitimacy” in institutions across the globe, from governments to corporations.
 We can also see the rise of decentralized movements, from the #Fediverse to local grassroots activism, people are looking for alternative ways to organize outside the path that has failed them.

 • Emergence of New Stories: One of the tasks ahead is to (re)create narratives that challenge the current paths, offering visions of sustainable, cooperative, and inclusive futures.
-Where grassroots movements, technology, and environmental justice play a role in this shift, offering both practical solutions and different ideological frameworks that counter the fear-driven status quo.
+Where grassroots movements, #4opens technology, and environmental justice play a role in this shift, offering both practical solutions and different trust based ideological frameworks that counter the fear-driven status quo.

-• Radical Imagination: Admitting the system didn’t work requires embracing a radical imagination, to think beyond the limitations of the normal political and economic paths.
-This means reconnecting with hope, while recognizing the balance of collective action over individualism.
+• Radical Imagination: Admitting the system didn’t work requires embracing a radical imagination, to start to think beyond the limitations of the normal political and economic paths.
+This means reconnecting with hope, while recognizing the balance of collective action over (stupid)individualism.

-In so many ways, people are already admitting the failure of the center and the “common sense” that supports this, though often not explicitly.
-The challenge is how to move from recognition to practical #DIY grassroots action, from seeing the collapse to building what comes next.
-That requires tapping into the potential in grassroots networks, tech communities, and activist spaces to foster a viable path.
+In so many ways, people are already admitting the failure of the centre and the “common sense” that supports it, though often not explicitly.
+The challenge now is how to move from recognition to practical #DIY grassroots action, from seeing the collapse to building what comes next.
+That requires tapping into the potential in grassroots networks, tech communities, and activist spaces to grow a viable path.
 You can see a part of this path in the work done on the #OMN for the last ten years.

-When do you think we reach a critical mass where this failure is acknowledged widely, and what role do you see for grassroots #DIY movements in driving that change?
+When do you think we reach a critical mass where this failure is acknowledged widely, when this happens can we avoid the lurch to the hard right?
+What role do you see for grassroots #DIY movements in driving this alt change?

 https://opencollective.com/open-media-network